aaronwest/aaronwest.github.io/about.md

 permalink: /about/
 ---
 ## About this website
 This simple website is designed to be an engineering notebook of sorts.
 It's not really a blog but more of a place to write engineering notes or various ideas that are helpful to me and perhaps others.
-I was inspired by the work of [Carl Boettigger](http://www.carlboettiger.info/2012/09/28/Welcome-to-my-lab-notebook.html) and [Mark E. Madsen](http://notebook.madsenlab.org/labnotebook.html) and created something similar.
+For more information on why I created this site and the tools I'm using please [visit this page]({{ site.url }}/2015/08/17/engineering-notebook.html).

 The website is created and managed using [Jekyll](http://jekyllrb.com/) and hosted for free on [GitHub Pages](https://pages.github.com).
-If you encounter any issues or you have suggestions for ways I can improvement the site please [file an issue here](https://github.com/aaronwest/aaronwest.github.io/issues).
+If you encounter any issues or you have suggestions for ways I can improve the site please [file an issue here](https://github.com/aaronwest/aaronwest.github.io/issues).
 Website monitoring is done through Uptime Butler and there's a public uptime history [here](https://uptimebutler.com/checkpublic/93c7edbf21f47936b892f16f).

 ## About me